Acoustic Americana Music with Appalachian & Celtic Roots

 Steve, an ASCAP award-winning songwriter, adds fingerstyle guitar, clawhammer and North Carolina up-picking styles banjo, and vocals to the duo.
-Dulcimer Players News says, “He is a master storyteller and the perfect vocalist to convey the meaning of the lyrics.
+Dulcimer Players News says, “He is a master storyteller and the perfect vocalist to convey the meaning of his lyrics.
 His songs stand out for their imagery and melodic strength . . . on par with John Denver’s songs.”
-Dirty Linen Folk & World Music Magazine says Steve Smith's accompaniment on guitar and clawhammer banjo provides "a traditional . . . rich, true sound" to their Celtic Appalachian music.
-Since 1997 he has also been teaching audio production/recording at Appalachian State University.
+Dirty Linen Folk & World Music Magazine says Steve Smith's accompaniment on guitar and clawhammer banjo provides "a traditional . . . rich, true sound" to their Appalachian Americana music.
 Steve has a Master’s degree in Appalachian Studies from Appalachian State University with a major emphasis in Appalachian music and folklife, and is the recipient of the Cratis Williams Fellowship in Appalachian Studies.
-In the 1990s, Steve created, produced, wrote and hosted the weekly multi-state syndicated radio program, “The Appalachian Way,” about the music and folklife in Appalachia.
-He also teaches festival workshops (click here) on guitar, clawhammer banjo, recording, copyrights & publishing, live sound reinforcement,
+He teaches workshops nationally at festivals and folk schools (click here) on guitar, clawhammer banjo, ukulele, recording, songwriting, copyrights & publishing, live sound reinforcement,

 and performing techniques.